regiport/TheJew/README.md

-I am the real Jew!\
+I am not really the real Jew!\